CANTUS-Project/api/source/resource_types.rst

 ==============

 You must discover the URL paths to all resource types with the URLs provided by the server.
 However, resource types available in a context will always be named consistently.
-To help understand what these points mean, consider the following example.
+Those names are given at the root URL as described in the :ref:`root url json specification`.

-You submit a request to the root URL:
+Consider the following example, of submitting a request to the root URL:

 .. sourcecode:: http